-- 1. Where the member or consultant is involved in the design, conduct, and reporting of the research. - 2.
-Where an immediate family member of the member or consultant is involved in the design, conduct, and reporting of the research. - 3.
+- 1. Where the member or consultant is involved in the design, conduct, and reporting of the research; - 2.
+Where an immediate family member of the member or consultant is involved in the design, conduct, and reporting of the research; - 3.
 Where the member holds significant financial interests related to the research being reviewed; and - 4.
 Any other situation where an IRB member believes that another interest conflicts with his or her ability to deliberate objectively on a protocol.
 For expedited reviews all reviewers must attest on the expedited reviewer form whether a COI exists.
 If a COI exists, a member is asked to notify the IRB immediately, so the review can be re-assigned.

-It is the responsibility of each IRB member to disclose any COI with a study submitted for review and recuse him/herself from the deliberations and vote by leaving the room, which departure is noted in the minutes.
-Only those IRB members who are independent of the investigator and the sponsor of the trial should vote/provide opinion on a trial-related matter.
+It is the responsibility of each IRB member to disclose any COI with a study submitted for review, and recuse him/herself from the deliberations and vote by leaving the room, which departure is noted in the minutes.

-The IRB Chair will poll IRB members at each convened meeting to determine if a COI exists regarding any protocols to be considered during the meeting and reminds the committee that members with conflicts should recuse themselves by leaving the room during the deliberation and vote of a specific protocol.
+The IRB Chair, will poll IRB members at each convened meeting to determine if a COI exists regarding any protocols to be considered during the meeting and reminds the committee that members with conflicts should recuse themselves by leaving the room during the deliberation and vote of a specific protocol.
 IRB members with a conflicting interest are excluded from being counted towards quorum.
 All recusals by members with COI are recorded in the minutes.